About GSDA

 The Butts-Henry-Lamar-Spalding County Joint Development Authority was created in 1995 to promote trade, commerce, industry and employment opportunities within this four county region.
 An industry choosing to locate in Spalding County would be entitled to a jobs tax credit of $500 per job in addition to the existing jobs tax credit of $2,500 per job.

 The twelve members of the Board of Directors are appointed by the County Commission in the respective counties in which they are residents.
-The Board of Directors meet quarterly on the second Wednesday in January, April, July, and October of each year.
+The Board of Directors met quarterly on the second Wednesday in January, April, July, and October of each year.